Liberton, Edinburgh

-Liberton; Scots: Libby, is a suburb of Edinburgh the capital of Scotland.
+Liberton is a suburb of Edinburgh, Scotland.
 It is in the south of the city, south of The Inch, east of the Braid Hills and west of Moredun.

 Liberton Community council's area includes Liberton, Gracemount, Kaimes, Alnwickhill and Mortonhall.
 Historically the parish covered a wide area and included Burdiehouse, Gilmerton, Niddrie and Straiton.

-Incorporated into the city in 1920, the area was once home to Arthur Conan Doyle, who lived in a small cottage near the Braid Burn, which is now inside the grounds of the Cameron Toll Shopping Centre car park and is now a small school.

-Increased development in the area from the mid 1970s to current times has seen Liberton develop into a popular choice for homeowners with areas such as Double Hedges, Alnwickhill and Howdenhall often representing better value for money than locations closer to the city centre.
+It was incorporated into the city in 1920..

 Derivation

 The name, of Old English origin and formerly written Libertun, has generally been believed to signify 'Leper Town', the area being supposed at one time to have contained a small colony of lepers exiled from the city.
 However modern authorities have suggested it may more probably have meant ‘barley farm on a hillside’, from the Old English words hlith, hillside and bere-tūn, barley farm.

 This rural parish was split into Over Liberton and Nether Liberton, the latter centring on a water mill standing on the Braid Burn.